 The AUKUS Joint Steering Groups met at the Pentagon last week ahead of the tenth Review Conference of the Treaty on the Non-Proliferation of Nuclear Weapons at the United Nations in New York, which is being attended by Assistant Minister for Trade and Manufacturing Tim Ayres.

-Delegations to the Joint Steering Groups (JSGs) from Australia, the United Kingdom, and the United States convened for the second time throughout last week.
+Delegations to the Joint Steering Groups (JSGs) from Australia, the United Kingdom, and the United States convened throughout last week.
 In Australia, the Department of Defence is the lead for AUKUS and the JSGs.